maysonjames938-cell/google-mymaps-kml-tools/README.md

 ## Disclaimer

 These scripts are provided "as is", without warranty of any kind.
 Use at your own risk.
-The authors take no responsibility for any issues or damages that may arise from using these tools.
+The author take no responsibility for any issues or damages that may arise from using these tools.

 ## Contributing